 - Go here for the best baby pool flat for babies around 9+ months who want to get in the water and kick.

 - Go here for a baby water float for older babies and young toddlers who want to start swimming more freely.

 - Go here for “puddle jumpers” or a swimming vest for toddlers weighing 30+ pounds.

 Be realistic about the beach experience

 It doesn’t mean they won’t have fun, but the reality is that some kids hate the sand or the water or the sun or all of the above.
 The great thing about babies is that they learn, grow and change every day.
-So one day they may hate the beach and the next day or the next year they may absolutely love it.
+So one day they may not like the beach and the next day or the next year they may absolutely love it.
 Either way, it’s so worth it!